puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 To use cloud provisioning, we need to do some initial configuration to tell it about the services we wish to connect to and manage.

-### VMWare
+### VMware

-To connect to a VMWare vSphere server you will need the following information:
+To connect to a VMware vSphere server you will need the following information:

 - The name of your vCenter host, for example `vc1.example.com`
 - Your vCenter username